 6. Chemical-Based Hair Products

 When you over treat your hair with chemical-laden shampoos and other hair products, they strip away the natural oils on your scalp.
-This may trigger your scalp to produce excessive sebum to regulate dehydration, which can in turn, result in oily scalp with dry hair condition.
+This may trigger your scalp to produce excessive sebum to regulate dehydration, which can, in turn, result in oily scalp with dry hair conditions.

 Also, other factors like using alcohol-based hair products, improper or over hair brushing, different microbial infections that change the chemical composition of sebum, etc. stimulates your sebaceous glands on the scalp to produce sebum in excessive levels.